-It’s a lesson that so many have resonated with, particularly throughout the pandemic and these unprecedented times.
+It’s a lesson that has resonated with so many, particularly throughout the pandemic and these unprecedented times.
 People far and wide are understanding now, more than ever before, the need for our minds to be healthy.

 And whether it’s the everyday pressures of being a world class athlete, or the everyday pressures of balancing a job, kids, relationships, and LIFE, 2021 is a year of normalizing mental health—on the world stage and beyond.

 The World of Sports Stands With Simone Biles

 In the aftermath of Simone Biles’ exit from the competition Tuesday, two fellow and former Olympians have weighed in on her decision, commending her for listening to her body, and setting an important example for both athletes and viewers at home.

 Five-time Olympic medal gymnast Nastia Liukin said Biles “did the right thing” when deciding to exit the women’s team final.